tgc-bot/FourAcesContracts/Staff.md

 7. Division Heads MUST send information regarding who is employed, and the Division’s hierarchy to the ‘FourAces\#1702’ (Four Aces Casino) discord account, for such information to be recorded.

+    3. Such information may include the seniority of Employees, such as the line of succession in case of recusal.

 8. As a Staff, you MAY be punished by the Casino Management for failing to perform your duties, or performing your duties to a degree that is negligible or otherwise unacceptable to the Casino.

-    3. Punishments CAN only be given by Staff higher in rank, and MUST be fair

-    4. While acting as a Staff member, the Staff member CANNOT be terminated from Membership, they MUST first be Terminated from their staff position, and after a minimum of one (1) day, be Terminated from Membership.

-    5. Punishments are issued by the M.O.A. on behalf of Management.
+    4. Punishments may include a Citation, or a decrease in wage, or the termination of employment.

+    5. In these cases, the decision on the punishment is made by the Staff Member’s Division Head.
+In the case of a Council Member being punished, the punishment MUST first received a majority within the Council, then a majority from the Casino’s Members to be valid.

+    6. In any case, a punishment may be overruled by the Council, by a super majority verdict.

+        1. In this case, the original individual who handed down the punishment may appeal by virtue of a majority-based decision to either uphold the punishment as valid, or maintain that it is invalid.
+If no majority can be decided, then the punishment is maintained as invalid.

 9. Management refers to the Casino’s Council, which consists of the Division Heads of the M.O.G., M.O.L. and M.O.A.

 10. **Staff and Management Mandatory Recusals**

-    6. Under situations where a punishment or decision would apply to the given Staff or Management member, they MUST recuse themselves from the decision.
+    7. Under situations where a punishment or decision would apply to the given Staff or Management member, they MUST recuse themselves from the decision.

-        1. Further, if there are instances of a clear conflict of interest, then any Staff members with such a conflict of internest MUST recuse themselves.
+        2. Further, if there are instances of a clear conflict of interest, then any Staff members with such a conflict of internest MUST recuse themselves.

-    7. Due to the way the M.O.A. and the M.O.L. are managed, members of both groups are still required to recuse themselves if they have a lower ranking member able to handle the scenario; if that is not the case, the member CAN continue without recusal
+    8. Due to the way the M.O.A. and the M.O.L. are managed, members of both groups are still required to recuse themselves if they have a lower ranking member able to handle the scenario; if that is not the case, the member CAN continue without recusal

-    8.  **Non-Mandatory Recusals** – in situations where a person MAY be biased or unable to impart a fair or unprejudiced judgement, this contract strongly advises that the person recuse themselves
+    9.  **Non-Mandatory Recusals** – in situations where a person MAY be biased or unable to impart a fair or unprejudiced judgement, this contract strongly advises that the person recuse themselves

+##

 ## Termination of Staff

 A Staff member MAY only be terminated under the following circumstances:

-  - For Council Members – Impeachment
+  - For Any Staff Member (Including Council Members) – Impeachment

       - The Council begins with an impeachment vote; such a vote MUST have a majority of Council members in order to pass.
 An